-Amish beard actually has several other versions or variations that you can try.
+Amish beard has several other versions or variations that you can try.
 It means that it lets you choose from a wide array of styles, including the following:

 Dapper Amish Beard

 It is a dapper and more handsome version of the Amish beard style.
-This style requires constant grooming, making it ideal for professionals who prefer a stylish yet well-kept facial hair.
+This style requires constant grooming, making it ideal for professionals who prefer stylish yet well-kept facial hair.

 Amish Plus Mustache

 This style is ideal for you if you want to grow an Amish beard while still preferring the look of having a mustache.
-Yes, traditional beards in this community lack a mustache, but that should not stop you from adding one if you so wish.
+Yes, traditional beards in this community lack a mustache, but that should not stop you from adding one if you wish.
 You can grow a mustache together with your Amish beard as a means of updating this traditional look.

 Long Amish Beard